Codeinwp/neve/readme.md

 Neve is distributed under the terms of the GNU GPLv2 or later

 ## Changelog ##
+### 2.3.15 - 2019-06-28  ###

+* Fixed primary menu on mobile devices not closing for anchor links
+* Fixed menu items description layout in the primary menu
+* Auto-focus in the search input

 ### 2.3.14 - 2019-06-25  ###

 * Fixed compatibility issues with the Max Mega Menu plugin